-Ayurveda views human health like a beautifully balanced ecosystem.
-It believes that every element within us — from the cells and tissues to the organs and systems — is interconnected.
-And when all parts work in harmony, we experience optimal health and vitality.
+Ayurveda views human health as a balanced internal system.
+It believes that every element from the cells and tissues to the organs and systems within us is interconnected.
+Instead of focusing only on organs, it teaches us to understand how well we digest food, absorb nutrients, and maintain energy in daily life.

 What Is Jatharagni (Digestive Fire) in Ayurveda?